MartinEthier/MartinEthier.github.io/_pages/about.md

   - /about.html
 ---

-## Overview

 I am machine learning research engineer with an interest in artificial intelligence for robotics.
-I am currently working on my master's degree at the University of Waterloo, where I am writing my thesis on neural rendering for autonomous vehicle simulation.
-See the Publications and Research pages for more information on my research.
-During my undergrad, I worked multiple internships as a machine learning engineer/researcher at companies such as OTTO Motors, DarwinAI, and Huawei.
-I worked on many software projects during my undergrad, including student design teams, three hackathons, a capstone design project, and many personal projects.
-See the Projects page for more information on these projects.
+I am currently working on my master's degree at the University of Waterloo, where I am researching neural rendering for autonomous vehicle simulation.
+During my undergrad, I did multiple internships as a machine learning engineer/researcher at companies such as OTTO Motors, DarwinAI, and Huawei.
+I worked on many software projects during my undergrad, including student design teams, three hackathons, a capstone design project, and multiple personal projects.

 I am currently searching for a full-time position as a research engineer in the fields of computer vision, robotics, or self-driving cars.
 For anyone interested, my resume can be found in the CV section of this website.